huggingface/diffusers/docs/source/en/tutorials/fast_diffusion.md

 </div>

+_(We later ran the experiments in float16 and found out that the recent versions of torchao do not incur numerical problems from float16.)_

 **Why bfloat16?**

 * Using a reduced numerical precision (such as float16, bfloat16) to run inference doesn’t affect the generation quality but significantly improves latency.